Culture of Samoa: Dress

+Casual day to day wear will usually comprise an ie lava lava and T-shirt with jandals for shoes (also known as thongs in other regions of the world).
+Shorts are an alternative to an ie lava lava.

-The traditional ladies clothing is the puletasi which is a matching skirt and tunic with Samoan designs.
+For events or work attire, the traditional ladies clothing is the puletasi which is a matching skirt and tunic with Samoan designs.
 The lava-lava is a sarong which may be worn by men or women.
 They are of different patterns and colors, but tend to be plain for men who may wear it as part of an official uniform.
 Some men have intricate and geometrical patterns that are tattooed onto their lower body and upper legs.
 The tattooing process is performed without any anaesthesia and is extremely painful.
 Ceremonial attire includes a headdress called tuiga which is made of shells and feathers.